inouiw/capacitor-native-google-one-tap-signin/README.md

 # Setup
 You need to provide the plug-in a client ID of type "Web application".
 However you will also need to create a client ID of type "Android" as stated in the [One Tap Get started docu](https://developers.google.cn/identity/one-tap/android/get-started) in the [Google Cloud Console](https://console.cloud.google.com/apis/dashboard).

-To test it using an emulator, you need to create an emulator with android play services and API version 29 or higher.
+To test it using an emulator, you need to create an emulator with android play services and API version 24 or higher.
 See [my stackoverflow answer](https://stackoverflow.com/questions/71325279/missing-featurename-auth-api-credentials-begin-sign-in-version-6/75285717#75285717).
+For older API levels like 24, you may need to update Chrome after creating the emulator because the plugin targets JavaScript es2017.

 # Usage recommendation